Coherence and avoidance of sure loss for standardized functions and semicopulas: Introduction and motivation

 Favourable topological properties of copulas facilitated the application of discretization techniques that eventually led to a characterization of the two notions \cite{OmlSto20a,OmlSto22}, given solely in terms of the bounding functions $\underline{C}$ and $\overline{C}$.
 The newly developed method, now called the ALGEN method \cite{OmlSto22a}, was later extended to distribution functions and applied to give a description of probability boxes in terms of coherent imprecise copulas \cite{OmlSto20b,OmlSto22}.

 It is natural to ask whether this new characterization can now be translated back to the theory of lower and upper probabilities and previsions.
 This is one of the motivations for the present paper.
 We generalize the ALGEN method to the case where the bounds need not be quasi-copulas.
 Instead, they are only assumed to be grounded, $1$-increasing, and have value $1$ at $(1,1,\dots,1)$.
 We will call such functions \emph{standardized} functions by analogy with \cite{PelVicMonMir16}, where standardized functions were introduced in the setting of distributions.
 This will allow for our results to be used in the theory of multivariate probability boxes and thus provide a stepping stone towards applications in lower and upper previsions.
-In particular, our results can be applied to \emph{semicopulas} (which include distribution functions of capacities with uniform margins \cite{Sca96}), in which case we can omit one of the technical assumptions and also obtain an additional characterization for coherence.
+In particular, our results can be applied to \emph{semicopulas} (which include distribution functions of capacities with uniform margins \cite{Sca96}, and the representing functions of the envelopes of compatible families of continuous distribution functions \cite{Sto23}), in which case we can omit one of the technical assumptions and also obtain an additional characterization for coherence.
 The term semicopula was used for the first time by Bassan and Spizzichino~\cite{BasSpi05} in a statistical context.
 Semicopulas have been known, in a different context, as \emph{conjunctors} (monotone extensions of the Boolean conjunction with neutral element $1$)~\cite{DurKleMesSem07} or as \emph{t-seminorms}~\cite{SuaGil86}.
-For (structural) properties of the class of semicopulas see~\cite{DurSem05,DurQueSem06,DurMesPap08}.
+For (structural) properties of the class of semicopulas see~\cite{DurMesPap08,DurSem05,DurQueSem06}.

 Furthermore, we also adapt the method to work for classes of functions other than copulas.
 In particular, we focus on the classes of $k$-increasing $n$-quasi-copulas.
 With $k=2$ this includes the class of supermodular $n$-quasi-copulas.
-The role of $k$-increasing $n$-quasi-copulas (especially for $k=n-1$) has been investigated in \cite{AriMesDeB17} (see also \cite{AriMesDeB20}), while the importance of supermodular, sometimes also called $L$-superadditive, functions has long been recognized, see e.g. \cite{AriDeB19,MarOlk79,MueSca00,MarMon05,MarMon08,KleKolMesSam17,SamDibKleMes17,SamKolMesKle20} and the references therein.
+The role of $k$-increasing $n$-quasi-copulas (especially for $k=n-1$) has been investigated in \cite{AriMesDeB17} (see also \cite{AriMesDeB20}), while the importance of supermodular, sometimes also-called $L$-superadditive, functions has long been recognized, see e.g. \cite{AriDeB19,MarOlk79,MueSca00,MarMon05,MarMon08,KleKolMesSam17,SamDibKleMes17,SamKolMesKle20} and the references therein.